-If you're visiting Paris, I highly suggest making the small trek to the Palace of Versailles.
-Initially, this UNESCO World Heritage Site began as a hunting lodge, built by King Louis XIII.
-However, it was his successor, Louis XIV, who had moved the court to Versailles and transformed the lodge into the glorious château that it is today.
+This UNESCO World Heritage Site began as a hunting lodge, built by King Louis XIII.
+However, his successor, Louis XIV, transformed the lodge into the glorious château that it is today.
 Thereafter, it became inhabited by a succession of numerous kings, who continued to contribute to its grandeur.
 Today, the palace spans over 63,100 square meters and comprises of 2,300 rooms.

 You can easily get to Versailles from Paris by train or car.
 By train, it will take approximately 45 minutes.
 In Paris, you will take the RER C line to get to the Château de Versailles.
 When purchasing your tickets, select Versailles-Château – Rive Gauche as your destination.
 Once you depart the train, you will see several signs leading you to the palace.
 From here, it is only about a 10-minute walk.

-Hall of Mirrors: This place bears significant resemblance to the Grand Foyer in the Palais Garnier.
-It is a luxurious room with marbled walls, golden sculptures, and of course- mirrors.
+• Hall of Mirrors: This room is made up of marbled walls, golden sculptures, and of course, mirrors.
 The ceiling is lined with chandeliers and detailed with paintings.

-The Gardens: The size of the gardens is extensive- you could spend hours getting lost here.
-There are several fountains, sculptures, and trees—over 200,000 trees and 50 fountains to be exact.
-(I know, I had to reread the numbers myself)
+• The Gardens: You could spend hours getting lost in The Gardens.
+There are numerous fountains, sculptures, and trees—over 200,000 trees and 50 fountains to be exact.

 • Other spots: Additional attractions to check out that Kevin and I didn't get a chance to include the Estate of Trianon, the Royal Stables, and the Royal Chapel.